eea/eea.rancher.catalog/templates/converters/README.md

 "-Denv.long.running.jobs.threshold=14400000"
 "-Denv.xquery.http.endpoints=cr.eionet.europa.eu"
 "-Denv.basex.xquery.timeLimit=10000"
+"-Dwq.job.max.age=336"
+"-Duns.sendNotification.method=/v2/uns/event/legacy/sendNotification/"
+"-Denv.rabbitmq.host=rabbitmqHostName"
+"-Denv.rabbitmq.port=rabbitmqPort"
+"-Denv.rabbitmq.username=rabbitmqUsername"
+"-Denv.rabbitmq.password=rabbitmqPassword"
 </pre>

 - When all properties are set, uncheck box "Start services after creating" and press "Launch".
 - Start the services of the stack one by one.
 The service converters-rsynch is not needed for the application to startup.
-The service dbservice needs to start before tomcat service.
+The service dbservice needs to start before tomcat service and tomcat service should start before services jobExecutor and jobExecutorHeavy.
 - After starting service dbservice and before starting tomcat service, in the container of dbservice select "Execute Shell" and run following commands:

 <pre>